Find a Condition by Name

 Our researchers are currently in need of adult and pediatric study participants to help us pursue better treatments and cures.
 Participants may receive medical evaluations and procedures, study medication, disease-related education and possible financial compensation for time, travel and participation.

-Researchers want to know if a one-dose experimental drug is safe and beneficial for hospitalized patients who are being treated for COVID-19 pneumonia.
+Researchers want to know if an experimental drug, called Auxora™, is safe and effective in treating hospitalized patients who have severe COVID-19 with pneumonia.

 Adults ages 21 and older with chronic insomnia who have taken sleep medication for more than one year are needed for a clinical trial.